nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="service-access-control"></a> Service Access Control

-Access to service and service association is granted through the INGEST_MANAGEMENT_ACL provider object identity of the service concept.
+Access to service and service association is granted through the provider via the INGEST_MANAGEMENT_ACL.
 Associating and dissociating collections with a service is considered an update.

 #### <a name="service-association"></a> Service Association